- Main Page

 - Resource Guide

-Parkinson disease is a movement problem of the brain and spinal cord.
-It worsens over time.
-Hallmark problems are shaking, stiffness, balance problems, and slowed movements.
+Parkinson disease is a movement disorder.
+It gets worse over time.
+The main symptoms are shaking, stiffness, balance problems, and slowed movements.

 |The Central Nervous System|